• Skip to primary navigation

 All those interesting flavors combine to make chermoula’s spicy aromatic taste which certainly enhances the lamb.
 Cover and refrigerate your sauce while the flavors meld and bloom.

 Now to the chops.
-Simply, sprinkle them with salt on both sides and broil for 3-4 minutes on each side for medium-rare.
+Simply, sprinkle them with salt on both sides (and pepper, if you’d like) and broil for 3-4 minutes on each side for medium-rare.
+Let them rest for about 5-10 minutes which helps the juices redistribute, making the meat even more tender and flavorful.

 Love lamb?
 Try these recipes: